top of page

 The added bonus is that group work is considerably more affordable than 1:1 or couples work, which in the ... shall we say, "current state of the world" is often a consideration, I know.
 You can obviously still book 1:1 and relationship sessions with me, as well, and use group stuff to complement the work we're doing there.
 Whatever works for your life + your budget.

-You can learn more about my coaching practice for couples and individuals (and leaders, nonprofits, etc) by clicking the button below.
+You can learn a LOT more about my coaching practice for couples and individuals (and leaders, nonprofits, etc) by clicking the button below and going to my main coaching website or you can see the TL;DR version here.

 CURRENT PROGRAMS